 What does it cost per player to play at this level?
 See “Fees” above.

 How are teams selected?
 Player performance is scored and noted during the evaluation process.
-At u12 and younger, age groups with enough players to form more than one team, every attempt will be made to form balanced teams.
-At U13 and U14, coaches reserve the right to form ‘A’ and ‘B’ teams to ensure a competitively viable experience.
+At U11 and younger, age groups with enough players to form more than one team, every attempt will be made to form balanced teams.
+At U12, U13 and U14, PAYSA reserves the right to form ‘A’ and ‘B’ teams to ensure a competitively viable experience.

 Do tournaments take up the whole holiday weekend?
 The Labor Day tournament requires a one-day commitment.
 Typically, boys play on either Saturday or Sunday, and girls on the other, and Monday is not a play day.
-The Columbus Day tournament for teams U12 and above is a competitive tournament.
-Teams play on both Saturday and Sunday, with the possibility of advancing to playoffs on Monday.
+The Columbus Day tournament is held on both Saturday and Sunday.
+For teams U12 and above this is a competitive tournament and teams may advance to playoffs on Monday.

 How do coaches determine playing time?
 In general, players can expect to play about 50 percent of games over the course of the season.
 Participation and effort in practice are factors.
 In playoff scenarios, coaches have the option of managing playing time in order to field the most competitive team possible.

 Where are practices and home games?
 Practices are held on public fields and school campuses across Portland.
-Typically, u10 teams practice and play at East End Community School, u11 and u12 teams at Riverton School.
-U13 and U14 teams train at the Preble Street field and play at Deering High School’s Memorial Field.
+Typically, U10 teams practice and play at East End Community School, U11 and U12 teams at Riverton School.
+U13 and U14 teams train at the Preble Street field and play at either Preble Street field or Deering High School’s Memorial Field.

 What if my player cannot attend tryouts because of previous commitment?
 Players unable to attend tryouts will be placed in a player pool.
 Coaches may either assign players to a team or hold a later tryout to determine which players will fill out rosters.